orelhale/TodoList_server/README.md

 ﻿# TodoList_server
 after clone ->
-1) to do commend "npm i"
+1) To do commend "npm i"
+2) In the .env file, change the connection information to postgres.
-2) to do commend "npm start"
+3) To do commend "npm start"